greeniot/RaspberryPi-Basics-Sample/README.md

 Again, recall that `XXX` has to be replaced by the correct number you assigned to the RPi.

-The JavaScript itself is again pretty self-explanatory:
+The JavaScript code itself is again pretty short and self-explanatory:

 ```js
 var fs = require('fs');